AY2324S2-CS2103-F15-1/tp/docs/UserGuide.md

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
+2. **When adding a tag with many characters**, the text for the tag does not wrap and will go off-screen.
+While FINDvisor does not impose a character length limit, for the optimal experience, it is recommended to use tags of short character lengths.

 --------------------------------------------------------------------------------------------------------------------